Dalton Castle (wrestler)

 Brett Giehl (born March 4, 1986), better known by the ring name Dalton Castle, is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW) and Ring of Honor (ROH), where he is a one-time ROH World Champion, a one-time ROH World Television Champion and a two-time ROH World Six-Man Tag Team Champion.
+He is signed to All Elite Wrestling (AEW) and Ring of Honor (ROH), where he is a one-time ROH World Champion, a one-time ROH World Television Champion, and a former three-time ROH World Six-Man Tag Team Champion.
 He is also known for his tenure in Chikara, where he wrestled under the ring names Ashley Remington and Dalton Caroline Castle.

 Early and personal life

 Giehl was born in Greece, New York.
 As a child, he loved professional wrestler "Macho Man" Randy Savage, with other favorites including Curt Hennig, Davey Boy Smith, and Frank Gotch.
 Giehl wrestled more than 10 years from middle school to college, representing the Greece Athena High School Trojans in 2003 and winning a varsity wrestling tournament in the 171 pound weight class in 2004.
 He attended the State University of New York at Cortland, receiving a degree in communications and theater.

 Giehl was an amateur and NCAA wrestler, winning a New York championship in Greco-Roman wrestling and competing three times on the NCAA All-State Team.
 He was also a member of Team USA, traveling internationally for the World Championships.
 In 2010, he attained a second championship at the Beach National, winning 1st place in the 215 lb division representing Livonia WC.

 After graduating, Giehl worked as a disc jockey in Albany, New York.
 In 2011, Giehl was an emcee for WZNE in Rochester, New York under the name The Giehl.
 During his tenure at the station, he interviewed fellow professional wrestler Kurt Angle.
 Giehl went on to work for WQBK-FM from 2011 until 2014, hosting a five-hour afternoon slot on the radio under the Dalton Castle moniker.
 Beginning January 2012, the company's YouTube channel hosted a series called The Sisterhood of the Traveling Tights where Castle interviewed professional wrestlers.
 His guests included Brodie Lee, Velvet Sky, CM Punk, Matt Hardy, and Dean Ambrose.

 Giehl is married as of 2015.